MAD - Master Advice Document

-- Excess detergent (whether powder or liquid) can give worse results – it is better to use less than more.
-We generally suggest using half the manufacturer’s recommended quantity
+Excess detergent (whether powder or liquid) can give worse results – it is better to use less then work up if you need more.
+We generally suggest using a dose proportional to your washing load size, based on the manufacturer’s recommended quantity.

-- Tablets and sachets offer convenience, but work out much more expensive, both because they are priced as a premium product and also because you cannot reduce detergent quantities to your own preference
+Tablets and sachets offer convenience, but work out much more expensive because they are priced as a premium product.
+In additional you can't adjust detergent quantities to your own preference.

 If you are interested in knowing more about modern washing powders and how they are made, I recommend you take a look at this link.
 Finally, please remember never to put any Bicarbonate of Soda in with your nappy wash.
 Over time it can cause terrible damage to the fabric, particularly if you are also tumble drying them, as heated Bicarbonate will rot cellulose.

-Vinegar has traditionally been used as a nappy soak however most nappy manufacturers specify that Vinegar, or any soaking agent including Bicarbonate of Soda, Nappisan, bleach or harsh stain removers should never be used as they can corrode the nappy fabric and effectively destroy your nappies.
+Vinegar has traditionally been used as a nappy soak, however most nappy manufacturers specify that vinegar, any soaking agent including Bicarbonate of Soda, Napisan, bleach or harsh stain removers should never be used as they can corrode the nappy fabric and effectively destroy your nappies.
 Please note that if any of these products are used on the nappies it will invalidate any product guarantee.
 Bamboo is an especially delicate fabric and is particularly susceptible to harsh chemicals.

 Keeping Nappies Soft

-- Tumble drying, or at least for 10 minutes before air drying
+Tumble drying, or at least for 10 minutes before or after air drying.

 Avoid the use of softening agents such as Calgon which can cause damage to the elastic in the nappies.
 The use of agents like Calgon will invalidate any product guarantee.
 Fabric conditioner operates by coating the fibres of your laundry.
 This makes it generally unsuitable for use with cloth nappies, as the coating inhibits absorbency.

 For washing cloth nappies, I would recommend daily washing initially, moving to alternate day washing once the number of nappies per 24 hour period has dropped.
 When recommending for a newborn, quantities are based on an allowance for one day’s worth of nappies to be in use, one day’s worth to be drying and a few extra to ensure you do not run out.
 For older children, the quantity recommendation covers two days’ worth in use and enough spare to cover the third day whilst the first days are drying.
 Realistically speaking, it is difficult to find the space to store enough nappies for a three day turnaround, and two buckets would normally be required.
-Also, from a washing point of view, the sooner you wash dirty clothes, the better the cleaning result.
+It generally isn't recommended to leave your nappies for more than two days before washing, to minimise any potential ammonia damange.

-The more times a day your child poos, the faster the nappy wash turnaround time, unless you buy a greater number of nappies to compensate, since the nappy obviously needs to be changed if it is dirty.
-For a breastfed newborn baby, how many times a day that this happens depends on the child in question and how well they digest your diet that comes through in their milk – 5 poos a day is just as much within the norm as once every five days.
+The more times a day your child poos, the more frequently you'll need to wash, unless you buy a greater number of nappies to compensate, since the nappy obviously needs to be changed if it is dirty.
+For a breastfed newborn baby, how many times a day that this happens depends on the child in question – 5 poos a day is just as much within the norm as once every five days.
 Bowel function is therefore impossible to predict antenatally, and may not settle down to a regular routine for many weeks afterwards.
 By the time solids are established, however, you have a better idea of how many daily nappies your child goes through.

 As a very rough guideline, we would normally expect a newborn baby to go through about 8 or more nappy changes per 24 hours, settling down to about 6 per 24 hours by about 6 months old.
 By the time the child is 18 months old, the number of nappy changes per 24 hours may be only 3 or 4, unless a badly timed poo intervenes!
 First time parents are likely to change nappies more frequently than parents who already have an older child.

-Essentially you have two ways of using the nappy bucket: soaking, or not soaking (also known as "dry pailing").
+Essentially you have two ways of using a nappy bucket: soaking, or not soaking (also known as 'dry pailing').
 We recommend dry pailing.

-From a logistical point of view, a bucket with dry pailed nappies in is easier to empty into the washing machine if it is a front loader.
+From a logistical point of view, a bucket with dry pailed nappies in is easier to empty into the washing machine.
 A bucket with any form of soaking solution in is potentially at risk of being tipped over, and so the safest place to keep it would be in the bath – if it gets knocked over, the only place it will go is down the plughole.
-Equally, when the time comes to put the nappies in the washing machine, you can empty the bucket in the bath first, to make it easier to carry.
-If a nappy mesh has been used, the mesh containing the nappies is simply rested over the plughole until all the liquid has drained away.

 Many people are initially nervous about using cloth nappies, because they have been told that wetness causes nappy rash.
 Let me first of all put that myth to rest.
 The cloth nappy community is very much driven by parents who use cloth nappies for their children, and are evangelical about them.
 Many of them would not use a disposable if it were free of charge.
 The simple fact is that they prefer cloth nappies for their children.
 This is not, ultimately, a decision based on environmental issues, though this may have been the issue which first drove them to consider cloth.
 It is about parental choice.
 It is also generally true to say that parents who use disposables may appreciate the convenience or dryness of them, but they tend to treat nappies as a necessary evil, rather than being something they really love and want to tell all their friends about.